longnca/quick-tutorials/api/API_tutorial.md

 In the code above, the status code is 200.
 What does it mean?

 The status code indicates whether your request was successful or not, and the JSON object contains the data you requested.
-Common status codes include:

-- `200 OK`: The request was successful.
-- `404 Not Found`: The requested resource doesn't exist.
-- `401 Unauthorized`: Authentication is required or has failed.
-- `500 Internal Server Error`: An error occurred on the server side.
+More details on status codes will be explained in the next part.

 The results are in JSON format: `{key}: {value}`.
-We can call the keys from the dictionary that we want, for example:
+We can call the keys from the dictionary that we want.
+For example, the dictionary has the following key-value pair: `{userId:1}`.

 ```python
 print(f"The User ID is: {data['userId']}")
 ```

-Returns: `The User ID is: 1`.
+This code will return: `The User ID is: 1`.

 ## Exercises - Your turn